(Disclosure: Some of the links below may be affiliate links)

 Of course, nothing prevents you from having both!
 You could optimize your strategy to the maximum by having both cards.
 You could also use Revolut to top up N26 for free!
 It makes a lot of sense!
 But if you prefer simplicity, you choose Revolut or N26.

-Regardless of whether you choose N26 or Revolut, having a travel card can save you a lot of money.
+Whether you choose N26 or Revolut, having a travel card can save you a lot of money.
 And this should be an essential part of your credit card strategy.
-It is likely the thing that can save you the most money with your credit card usage.
+It is likely the thing that can save you the most money with your payment card usage.